 Coping with Loss and Depression

 Click here for a list of resources available to parents and others who are guiding our youth as they try to make sense of loss and cope with depression.

 The purpose of campus ministry at Bishop Chatard is to provide a true Catholic environment of ministry that empowers the school community, especially students, to grow as Disciples of Christ.
 The Eucharist is at the heart of everything done in the Campus Ministry Department.

-The Director of Campus Ministry oversees a program that focuses on the areas of faith formation, Christian leadership and service.
+Under the direction of Bishop Chatard's Vice President of Mission and Ministry, the Director of Campus Ministry oversees a program that focuses on the areas of faith formation, Christian leadership and service.
 All adult members of the Bishop Chatard community (administrators, teachers, parents and staff) are part of campus ministry.